TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 ``-D<Project>_ENABLE_COVERAGE_TESTING=ON``, the environment variable ``CTEST_DO_COVERAGE_TESTING=TRUE`` is automatically set by the target ``dashboard`` so you don't have to set this yourself.
-Then when you run the ``dashboard`` target, it will automatically submit converage results to CDash as well.
+Then when you run the ``dashboard`` target, it will automatically submit coverage results to CDash as well.

 Doing memory checking running the enabled tests with Valgrind requires that